 V Tier of seats has 5000 seats as well and the ticket price is 12$ per seat.

-VI Tier of seats is the final tier and they don’t have a fixed amount of seats!
+VI Tier of seats is the final tier and it does not have a fixed number of seats!
 The ticket price per seat is 11$.

 Maintenance costs per seat are the same for all tiers and they are 10$ per seat!